 DTS-HD is a family of proprietary audio codecs.
 The most common application is DTS-HD Master Audio - a lossless codec that is used on many blu-ray discs.
-Since the codec is proprietary, there are very few tools that can decode DTS-HD audio and at the moment there is no open-source decoder available.

 Starting from version 1.7.5 MakeMKV can decode DTS-HD audio streams and save them in any supported format (LPCM, FLAC, etc).
 More details about MakeMKV audio transcoding capabilities may be found on our forum.
 Unfortunately, MakeMKV still needs an external decoder to decode DTS-HD and a one-time setup is required.

 Setting up dtsdecoderdll.dll

 In order to decode DTS-HD, MakeMKV needs a so-called reference decoder DLL.
 Please don't be confused - MakeMKV only uses this DLL as "algorithm reference".
 With this DLL, DTS-HD decoding will work on all platforms - Windows, Mac OS X and Linux, 32-bit and 64-bit.
 The fact that this DLL is a Windows 32-bit DLL doesn't matter.